 The UW-Madison Bursar’s Office will send you an electronic bill (eBill) for each term to your wisc.edu email account.
 Designate another individual as an “Authorized Payer” in MyUW, if you want them to receive your eBill.

 Your eBill will be sent approximately four weeks in advance of the target due date listed on your program cost sheet.
-Typically, summer eBills are due mid-May, fall/academic year eBills are due mid-August, and spring/calendar year eBills are due mid-January or mid-March.
+IAP program fees are billed on the same schedule as tuition accounts.
+The billing schedule and due dates can be found on the Bursar’s website.
 The eBill shows the program fee and any payments or credits (deposits, scholarships, etc.) at the time the eBill was generated.
 You may incur additional charges during or after your program (e.g., single room charge, additional course fee) for which you will be billed at a later date.
 At any time, you can view your current account balance and financial aid awards in your MyUW.

 Your anticipated financial or scholarship aid will automatically apply towards the amount due stated in your eBill.
 If the amount of anticipated aid is less than the amount due, you only pay the difference that financial aid does not cover.
 If the amount of anticipated aid is equal to or more than the amount due, you do not make a payment. eBills are run multiple times during a term; students with anticipated aid may receive consecutive bills before their financial aid has paid balances.

 If you have a scholarship that is not listed in your anticipated aid, even though it may show on your Award Report in MyUW, contact your Financial Specialist to receive a deferment for the scholarship amount and prevent late fees.